NameIes/django-react-template/README.md

 ## Usage

 Django + React Template comes with Just recipes for all the most common commands and tasks that an engineer will use during development.
-To see the full list of commands run `just -l` in the root of project directory.
+To see the full list of commands run `just` in the root of project directory.
 The following is an abbreviated list of the most common commands.

 ```
 clean                   # Remove build files, python cache files and test coverage data